centre-for-humanities-computing/chicago_corpus/documentation/chicago_publications.md

 ##### _Forthcoming_: “A Matter of Perspective: Building a Multi-Perspective Annotated Dataset for the Study of Literary Quality”
 Bizzoni, Yuri, Pascale Feldkamp, Ida Marie S. Lassen, Mads Rosendahl Thomsen, Kristoffer L. Nielbo.
 2024.
-_Proceedings of the Thirteenth Language Resources and Evaluation Conference._
+_Proceedings of the Fourteenth Language Resources and Evaluation Conference._
 [Journal article]()

 ##### _Forthcoming_: “The GoodReads' "Mediocre": Assessing a Grey Area of Literary Judgements”